bkw777/peeko/README.md

 # peeko_jy

-The Jason Yang version with integrated level-shifting, 4-layer pcb
+The Jason Yang version with integrated level-shifting, 4-layer pcb.
-This board clips the input signal to about 3.5-4v by a diode to 3v3 with a 220 ohm resistor on the input.
-This means it can possibly handle signals higher than 5.5v, but also means it pulls the circuit under test down to 4v or up to 0v pretty hard.
-If you don't need high speed, you can replace the resistors with higher values to reduce the load on the circuit under test.
-The higher the resistance, the better the seperation, but also the slower the transitions.
+It looks pretty, and I've redrawn it to be even prettier, but I think this must be pretty abusive to both the RP2040 and the circuit under test so I don't really recommend it.

+Maybe swap out the BAV99 for BAV7004.
+Faster switching time, lower forward voltage.
+And maybe swap the 220 ohms for 470, 1k, even 4.7k if you don't need the full 100msps (only good to about 10mhz signals).
+Higher resistance means less current but also slower rise time.

+The good thing about this one is it can handle both higher than 5v and lower than 0v.
+But the higher the input voltage, the higher the current.

+5v input probably means about 4.5ma load on the target, and you're still overdriving the pico input to about 4v.
+12v input probably means about 36ma load on the target.
+-12v input probably means about 50ma, and passing about -1v to the pico input.

+I have not verified any of this for real.

 ![](PCB/out/peeko_jy.jpg)
 ![](PCB/out/peeko_jy.top.jpg)